nexus06/superheroes/README.md

   retrieves data from the Model (e.g., Profile) and display in the View (e.g., heroes list).
   Implements  MVP.ProvidedPresenterOps and
   MVP.RequiredPresenterOps to decouple the MVP layers.
+ - View: contains classes that play the "View" role in the Model-View-Presenter (MVP) pattern.
+All fragments, activities etc are here

  Support libraries
 - RecyclerViews and CardViews